Music interview – Natalie Merchant: ‘My output the past 15 years has been slim but I’d rather be good parent than a prolific artist’

 Natalie Merchant’s singing career – first as frontwoman of the band 10,000 Maniacs and for the last 23 years as a solo artist – has taken her all over the world.
 But this summer the 54-year-old has decided to take the road less travelled to towns and cities she has never visited before.

-Ahead of two shows in West Yorkshire she spoke to the Yorkshire Evening Post.
+Ahead of two shows in West Yorkshire she spoke to the Yorkshire Post.

 Your ‘Summer Evening with...’ tour includes some of the most picturesque towns and cities in the UK.
 Did you purposefully choose places you have not had the chance to perform in before?